ENCODE-DCC/snovault/docs/embedding-and-indexing.rst

 INDEXING
 ========

 As of spring 2018, the 4DN DCIC team diverged significantly from the indexing strategy previously used by ENCODE.
-Whereas the old system was based on creating database snapshots identified by the `xmin`, the new system queues individual items for indexing and the /index endpoint triggers a process to pull them off and index them into ES.
+Whereas the old system was based on creating database snapshots identified by the most recent transaction (xmin), the new system queues individual items for indexing and the /index endpoint triggers a process to pull them off and index them into ES.
 The queues currently used are from simple queue service (SQS), an AWS product.
-This provided us a performance increase as well as increased visibility into what was happening in the processes (which were previously a black box).
+This provided us a performance increase as well as increased visibility into what was happening in the processes (which was previously a black box).
 The system is built of the following components:

 - Hooks to add items to the queue after a POST or PATCH (crud_views.py and invalidation.py)
-- Hooks to queue items after initial mapping/subsequent remappings (create_mapping.py)
+- Hooks to queue items after initial mapping/subsequent re-mappings (create_mapping.py)
 - The manager class of the queues (indexer_queue.py)
 - Indexer (used for non-parallel indexing; parent of MPIndexer; indexer.py)
 - MPIndexer (mpindexer.py)